FSA Partner Banner Light

 If your obligation to repay your federal student loans or complete your TEACH Grant service obligation is reinstated, you will again be responsible for repaying your loans or completing your TEACH Grant service obligation.
 However, you will not be required to pay interest that would have accrued on the loans during the time your loans were discharged due to total and permanent disability.

-If your obligation to repay your federal student loans or complete your TEACH Grant service obligation is reinstated, we will notify you of the reinstatement by U.S. Mail and return your loans to the status that existed at the time you applied for a TPD discharge.
+If your obligation to repay your federal student loans or complete your TEACH Grant service obligation is reinstated, we will notify you of the reinstatement and return your loans to the status that existed at the time you applied for a TPD discharge.
 The notice of reinstatement will include:

 • The reason for reinstatement

-• An explanation that the first payment due date on the reinstated loans will be no earlier than 60 days after the date of the notification of reinstatement
+• An explanation that the first payment due date on the reinstated loans will be no earlier than 90 days after the date of the notification of reinstatement

 • Information on how you may contact us if you have questions about the reinstatement or believe that our determination was based on incorrect information